meteor/meteor/client/common/quick-start.md

 On Windows?
 [Download the official Meteor installer here](https://install.meteor.com/windows).

 On OS X or Linux?
-Install the latest official Meteor release from your terminal.:
+Install the latest official Meteor release from your terminal:

 ```bash
 curl https://install.meteor.com/ | sh
 ```

 The Windows installer supports Windows 7, Windows 8.1, Windows Server 2008, and Windows Server 2012.
-The terminal installer supports Mac OS X 10.7 (Lion) and above, and Linux on x86 and x86_64 architectures.
+The command line installer supports Mac OS X 10.7 (Lion) and above, and Linux on x86 and x86_64 architectures.

 Once you've installed Meteor, create a project: